Guide to properly layering The Ordinary products

 You can do as many as you choose and ultimately, it’s all about finding a routine that is manageable, enjoyable, and will keep your skin looking its best.

-If you have sensitive and dry skin, tread carefully when choosing your regiment – start off with a sensitive or dry regiment before carefully adding in any actives that target other issues.
+If you have sensitive and dry skin, tread carefully when choosing your regimen – start off with a sensitive or dry regimen before carefully adding in any actives that target other issues.

 AM: Hyaluronic Acid 2% + B5, Natural Moisturizing Factors + HA